simxas/devops-task/README.md

 * helmless
 * helmful

-First one (helmless) contains only deployment files.
+First one (*helmless*) contains only deployment files.
 So you can deploy them on your kubernetes cluster manually with `kubectl` command or by running `minikube dashboard` and using Kubernetes GUI.

-Second branch (helmful) is for Helm Chart (Prefered way).
+Second branch (*helmful*) is for Helm Chart (prefered way).

 ### Prerequisites